Microwave burn: Nerves

 Sensory nerves are particularly sensitive to microwave damage.
 Cases of persistent neuritis and compression neuropathy were reported after significant microwave exposures.

 When the temperature of the brain is raised to or above 42 °C, the blood–brain barrier permeability increases.

 A neuropathy due to peripheral nerve lesion, without visible external burns, can occur when the nerve is subjected to microwaves of sufficient power density.
 The damage mechanism is believed to be thermal.
 Radiofrequency waves and ultrasound can be used for temporary blocking of peripheral nerves during neurosurgical operations.

 Other tissues

 The thermal effects of microwaves can cause testicular degeneration and lower sperm count.

-Pulmonary burn can be present when lungs are exposed; chest x-ray is used for diagnosing.
+Pulmonary burn can be present when lungs are exposed; chest radiography is used for diagnosing.

-Exposure of abdomen may lead to bowel obstruction due to stenosis of the affected bowel; flat and upright abdominal x-ray is used to check for this condition.
+Exposure of abdomen may lead to bowel obstruction due to stenosis of the affected bowel; flat and upright abdominal radiography is used to check for this condition.

 Injury cases

 Household microwave ovens have shielding around the inside of the oven that prevents microwaves from leaking out, as well as safety interlocks that prevent the oven from operating when the door is open.
 Therefore, burns due to direct exposure to microwave energy (as opposed to touching hot food) should not occur under normal circumstances.